Correct-Syntax/bible_side/README.md

 ## License

-BibleSide is licensed under the GPL-3.0 license.
+Bibleside is licensed under the GPL-3.0 license.
 See LICENSE for more information.